 In addition to these economic damages, you may also seek non-economic damages.
 These may be more difficult to calculate on your own.
 They include intangible losses such as pain and suffering, emotional distress, physical disabilities, and disfigurements.

 Your legal team will assist you in valuing your lawsuit and negotiating a favorable settlement with the trucking company and their insurance company, if possible.
-If necessary, they will file a suit in a Lafayette Parish civil court.
+If necessary, they will help you file a truck accident lawsuit against someone personally.

-Police and emergency medical assistance should be called to the scene of a truck accident immediately.
-You should also insist on filing an official crash report; it is likely mandatory.
+If you’ve been involved in a truck crash, you should call police and emergency medical assistance to the scene of the accident immediately.
+You should also insist on filing an official crash report, as it is likely mandatory.
 RS Art.
 32:398 mandates the filing of a collision report if:

 - Anyone is injured